Why Do Republican Senators Seem To Want To Turn Every Website Into A Trash Heap Of Racism & Abuse?

 If anything, it’s difficult to appreciate how widespread such content is on both Parler and Gab because, unlike Facebook and Twitter, they only allow users to search hashtags (and names of users and groups), not the contents of posts.
 But one thing’s clear: while Parler blocks the n-word in hashtags, they definitely don’t block it in posts.

 Is this really what Sens.
 Wicker, Blackburn and Hawley really want the Internet to look like?
 Do they really believe Section 230 shouldn’t protect websites when they remove such heinous content?
-I asked Sen. Blackburn’s counsel about this.
-He claimed that removing such content would still be covered by Section 230 because it would fall into the category of “harassing” content already explicitly protected by Section 230.
+Or do they believe that that removing such content would still be covered by Section 230 because it would fall into the category of “harassing” content already explicitly protected by Section 230.

-That’s certainly not what the Trump administration thinks.
 The NTIA’s petition to have the FCC rewrite Section 230 defines “harassing” content as having the “subjective intent to abuse, threaten, or harass any specific person.”
 You don’t have to be a lawyer to see how narrow that definition is.
-If a neo-Nazi posts something like #NiggersAreAPlagueOfTheJew as a reply to a black or Jewish user, yes, that might qualify as “harassing,” but simply ranting about both in his own posts would not be directed at any specific person — so websites wouldn’t be protected for removing it.
-The staffer insisted that his boss doesn’t take such a narrow view of what should qualify as “harassing,” but it’s hard to see why any court would take a broader view than what NTIA proposes.
+If a neo-Nazi posts something like one of the above hashtags as a reply to a black or Jewish user, yes, that might qualify as “harassing,” but simply ranting about both in his own posts would not be directed at any specific person — so websites wouldn’t be protected for removing it.
+Republican lawmakers might claim they take a broader view of what should qualify as “harassing,” but it’s hard to see why any court would agree.
 In any event, what Members or their staff say they intend is irrelevant; what matters is the plain text of the statute.
 If they want to make their intention clear, they need to pick other words and put them in the statute.

 More importantly, hate speech is just one category of noxious content that websites could be sued for removing, hiding or labeling if Republicans have their way.
 The same goes for conspiracy theories, misinformation about COVID, vaccines, and voting, etc. For example:

-Blackburn’s counsel claimed that moderating anti-vaccination misinformation could be covered by the term “promoting self-harm.”
+Could moderating anti-vaccination misinformation be covered by the term “promoting self-harm?”
 Again, that’s a huge legal stretch — especially because the “harm” at issue here is primarily not to the “self” but to the children of parents duped by anti-vax content, and to those in society who get infected because vaccination rates fall below levels needed to achieve herd immunity.
 Even if a court decided that the term might cover some anti-vax content, websites would have to fight it out in court, and courts might rule differently in different cases.

 If you want those things for yourself and your children, go to Gab or Parler.
 Just, please, stop trying to turn the rest of social media into those sites.
 And don’t complain when those sites fail to attract advertising.
 What respectable brand in America would want to advertise its products next to such content?